 The Fed has a poor track record when it comes to inflation, and there’s a high likelihood that if it is successful in stimulating higher inflation, it won’t be able to control it.
 So when the Fed says that it’s targeting higher inflation, be mindful that hyperinflation is a not unlikely scenario.

 Higher inflation means a reduced purchasing power of your dollars and a higher cost of living.
-Retirees are already facing pressure from rising costs, more expensive healthcare, and minimal Social Security cost of living adjustments.
-Higher inflation in the future will make it more difficult for retirees to get by.
+Many Americans are already facing pressure from rising costs, more expensive healthcare, and minimal Social Security cost of living adjustments.
+Higher inflation in the future will make it more difficult for Americans, especially retirees and those on fixed incomes, to get by.

 This higher inflation will also reduce the value of savings and investments, as the dollars in which your investments are denominated will become less and less valuable each year.
 This is why inflation is often referred to as a stealth tax.
 You think that you’re becoming richer because the nominal figures in your retirement accounts are increasing, but as those nominal figures increase the amount of goods and service they can purchase decreases.